 There is no single cause of colon cancer.
-Nearly all colon cancers begin as benign polyps, which slowly develop into cancer.
+Most colon cancers begin as benign polyps, which slowly develop into cancer.
 The best way to detect polyps in their earliest and most treatable stage is through a colonoscopy.
-Having your screening colonoscopy done by a trained physician is important to ensure your procedure is done thoroughly and safely.
+Having a screening colonoscopy performed by a trained physician is important to ensure your procedure is done thoroughly and safely.

 Michael F. Driscoll, M.D., medical oncologist at Norton Cancer Institute, answers some of the most common questions about colon cancer.

 You have a higher risk for colon cancer if you have:

 Certain genetic cancer syndromes also increase the risk for developing colon cancer.
 Norton Cancer Institute offers a full range of genetic counseling services.
 Call (502) 629-GENE for information or to schedule an appointment with one of our genetic counselors.